27 Tips to Save Money On Groceries WITHOUT Clipping Coupons!

 Those special displays at the end of the aisles aren’t necessarily the best deals.
 In fact, end-cap prices might actually be higher than you’d find for those same products located in the aisles.
 Food manufacturers pay grocery stores to display their products prominently, so you’re seeing what they want you to see, which may or may not be a good value.

 In addition to being an environmental nightmare, bottled water is no friend to your grocery budget.

 Tap water filtered through a PUR or Brita filter is just as safe (and much cheaper) than bottled water.

 Stretch your food budget by making sure nothing goes to waste.
 When you are cleaning up after dinner, pack up your leftovers for tomorrow’s lunch.
 Better yet, give them a second life as a different meal entirely and they won’t feel like leftovers at all.
 A simply grilled chicken breast can become fajitas, chicken Alfredo pasta, chicken Caesar salad, stir fry…

 If you don’t like to eat the same thing two days in a row, you can avoid wasting food—and money—by freezing your leftovers.
 In fact, I often make double batches of soups and casseroles on purpose, so that I can pop one in the freezer for a night when I don’t feel like cooking.
 Why order takeout when you have a home-cooked meal waiting in your freezer?

 27. Learn how to store food properly

 Do you have your own tips and tricks to save money on groceries at the supermarket?
-We all would love to hear about them!
 Please share in the comments below.